Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/set-up-the-sdk.md

 * `experienceEvent (required)`should not be null.
 * `responseCallback (optional)`callback is invoked when the response handles are received from Experience Edge.
 It may be called on a different thread and may be invoked multiple times.

+> Note: When the Edge extension receives an `ExperienceEvent`, it is persisted to disk.
+This means that if an `ExperienceEvent` fails to be sent to the Edge network (usually due to a network connectivity issue), it will be retried at a later date, even between app launches.

 {% tabs %}
 {% tab title="Android" %}

 ### **Java**

 ### **Syntax**